 The agricultural regions around Mingguang are one of the largest stevia growing areas in China.
 Pursuant to an investment agreement with the Mingguang People's Government signed in August 2007, we have, for the first ten years of the agreement, the exclusive right to purchase all stevia grown within the Mingguang agricultural region as well as the exclusive right to build stevia processing facilities, subject to our meeting certain obligations related to establishing our stevia business in Mingguang.
-These obligations include: (i) establishing an operating subsidiary in the region; (ii) over the course of the ten year agreement making an investment in fixed assets of US\$30 million; (iii) and establishing of stevia processing facilities reaching 40,000 MT capacity.
-We have since constructed an 18,000 MT raw stevia leaf processing facility in the Mingguang region which commenced operations in January 2009, made fixed asset investments of approximately US\$29 million and we are on track to meet all of our obligations under this agreement.
+These obligations include: (i) establishing an operating subsidiary in the region; (ii) over the course of the ten year agreement making an investment in fixed assets of US\$30 million; and (iii) establishing of stevia processing facilities reaching 40,000 MT capacity.
+We have since constructed an 18,000 MT raw stevia leaf processing facility in the Mingguang region which commenced operations in January 2009, and made fixed asset investments of approximately US\$29 million.